ElMagdo/JavaCodes/JavaJavaJava/Task6/readme.md

 `π/4 = 1 - 1/3 + 1/5 - 1/7 + ...`
 How many iterations does it take to compute π to a value between `3.141 and 3.142` using this series?
 Write a Java program to find out.

-EXERCISE 6.24 Newton’s method for calculating the square root of N starts by making a (nonzero) guess at the square root.
+***6.15*** Newton’s method for calculating the square root of N starts by making a (nonzero) guess at the square root.
 It then uses the original guess to calculate a new guess, according to the following formula:
-
-guess = ( ( N / guess ) + guess ) / 2 ;
+`guess = ( ( N / guess ) + guess ) / 2 ;`
-No matter how wild the original guess is, if we repeat this calculation, the algo- rithm will eventually find the square root.
+No matter how wild the original guess is, if we repeat this calculation, the algorithm will eventually find the square root.
 Write a square root method based on this algorithm.
 Then write a program to determine how many guesses are required to find the square roots of different numbers.
-Uses Math.sqrt() to determine when to terminate the guessing.
+Uses `Math.sqrt()` to determine when to terminate the guessing.

 EXERCISE 6.25 Your employer is developing encryption software and wants you to develop a Java Swing Program that will display all of the primes less than N, where N is a number to be entered by the user.
 In addition to displaying the